A Valentine STEM Challenge: Catapults and Candy for 5 Red

 Last Friday, fifth grade students on the Red Team learned a great deal about force, motion, and structure as they worked in teams of three to meet the challenge of building a catapult that could launch a piece of Valentine candy further than any of the other catapults in the room.

 Prior to our STEM challenge of the day, the students were given very little information other than to answer the following questions: What does a catapult do?
 What is a projectile?
 How does a catapult work?
 What type of simple machine is it (inclined plane, lever, pulley, wedge, screw or wheel and axle?)
 How do you know?

 After being grouped into teams of three, the students were given the task of designing their catapult and choosing which materials they wished to use from the following list: up to ten large and/or small craft sticks, one clothespin, one binder clip, one plastic spoon and six rubber bands.

-A very challenging and fun day!
-We’re really looking forward to our school-wide STEAM day on March 4!
+A very challenging and fun day today!
+We’re really looking forward to our next school-wide STEM day this Spring!